Mallard64/Educational-Discord-Bot/README.md

 characters, level them up and evolve them, battle an AI or each other, and spend the credits they win in a shop.
 All progress is saved to JSON files.

-It was written as a learning project to get hands-on with the Discord API, asynchronous event handling, and persisting state across restarts.
+Learning project to get hands-on with the Discord API, asynchronous event handling, and persisting state across restarts.

 ## Tech stack